ChiWang03/Various-Data-Science-Projects/README.md

 - A short script that pulls twitter data from the twitter api based on a certain user.

 Various Visualizations
-- Seaborn and Plotly visualizations for the SierraLeoneAIMS data set
+- Seaborn and Plotly visualizations for the SierraLeoneAIMS data set.
+- the Notebook cannot visualize plotly graphs, so click on the link to the plotly website to visualize.